 If you would like access to your medical record you are required to sign a consent form.
-The Practice charges fees where a patient requests to access their own medical record.
+You will not be charged for access to your health records, but if there are repetitive requests for the same information then the Practice will charge you a fee.
 For further information please ask the reception staff.

 Where it is considered appropriate by parents, or where an adolescent does not wish the presence of an adult, a child may give the legal consent to their own treatment.